sensu/sensu-alpha-documentation/06-checks-and-assets.md

 ```sh
 sensuctl check delete check-disk
 ```

+**SCHEDULING** A check can be scheduled according to an interval integer (in seconds) or a cron string (see [GoDoc Cron](https://godoc.org/github.com/robfig/cron)).
+In the presence of both, the cron schedule will take precedence over the interval schedule.
+In addition to traditional [Cron](https://en.wikipedia.org/wiki/Cron) strings, Go also accepts many forms of human readable strings for the cron schedule, ex. `@midnight`, `@daily`, and `@every 1h30m`.
+Please feel free to use these human readable strings, with one caveat.
+If the schedule can be described using either the interval or cron field, ex. `interval: 10` or `cron: @every 10s`, we suggest you default to the interval.
+This is because Sensu splays interval schedules to ensure a distributed load of checks.

 **STDIN** - set this to true when creating a check interactively, or by passing --stdin to tell the agent to pass the event to your check via STDIN at runtime.